- 320g pack ready-rolled all-butter puff pastry, defrosted at room temperature if frozen

 - 1 tbsp Dijon mustard

-- small bunch thyme, leaves picked, plus a few sprigs to serve
+- small bunch of thyme, leaves picked, plus a few sprigs to serve

 This popular herb grows in Europe, especially the Mediterranean, and is a member of the mint…